libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 #### Set Up the bound property

 1. From the properties tab, find a property you want this equipment to inherit and click on the binding icon.
-2. If you chose the property `orderNumber`, add the topic `Oven/OrderNumber` you added in Section 2.
+2. If you chose the property `orderNumber`, add the topic `Oven/OrderNumber` you added previously.

 {{< bigFigure
 width="100%"